 NCM electric bikes are owned by Leon Cycle GmbH a German company based in Hanover.
 Their e-bikes are designed in Germany and manufactured in China.

-The centre piece of this Electric bike is the X15 geared rear hub motor: This reliable 250W rear electric motor is known for its durability and high torque output, enabling the rider to maintain 15.5mph for long periods of time.
+The centrepiece of this Electric bike is the X15 geared rear hub motor: This reliable 250W rear electric motor is known for its durability and high torque output, enabling the rider to maintain 15.5mph for long periods.
 There is no compromise in handling with the small motor centred in the rear hub.

 This bike is built for comfort: The Schwalbe touring tyres, Suntour front suspension, adjustable handlebar stem, Selle Royal ergonomic grips and saddle with suspension post all make for an incredibly comfortable ride, even over longer distances.
 The Shimano 7-Speed gears, index perfectly – shifting is crisp and precise.

-Fully function control panel display: The Das-Kit LCD display gives you all the information you would expect from an e-bike display. including journey time and mileage.
-It also has 6 power levels of pedal-assist, so you can fine-tune the power output to suite your ride.
+Fully functional control panel display: The Das-Kit LCD gives you all the information you would expect from an e-bike display. including journey time and mileage.
+It also has 6 power levels of pedal assist, so you can fine-tune the power output to suit your ride.

-In my opinion the NCM Milano electric bike offers exceptional value for money.
-It is unusual to see such a high quality, well made e-bike at this price point.
+In my opinion, the NCM Milano electric bike offers exceptional value for money.
+It is unusual to see such a high-quality, well-made e-bike at this price point.
 What’s more the specification is excellent.
 The 48v13ah battery will certainly provide users with a realistic range of between 30-45 miles, or 31 miles using the 20wh per mile calculation.
-The claimed range of 75 miles may be a little optimistic for every day use – it really depends on how much you use the electric assist.
+The claimed range of 75 miles may be a little optimistic for everyday use – it depends on how much you use the electric assist.

 Tektro Mechanical disc brakes should provide adequate stopping power, while the Schwalbe tyres will provide a reasonable amount of puncture protection.